-Admittedly, these judgments regarding (23)-(26) are subtle.
+Admittedly, these judgments regarding 23-6 are a bit subtle.
 My suspicion is that this may be because AVPs are really polysemous rather than ambiguous.
-For with polysemous verbs, it appears that sentences such as (23) and (25) can range from quite awkward to almost impeccable.
-As I've already said, I do think that (23) and (25) are much more awkward than (24) and (26).
+For with polysemous verbs, it appears that sentences such as 23 and 25 can range from quite awkward to almost impeccable.
+As I've already said, I do think that 23 and 25 are much more awkward than 24 and 26.
 But if AVPs really are polysemous, they may do significantly better on traditional ambiguity tests (such as the gapping just considered) than truly ambiguous expressions.
 Thus the subtlety of the judgments here.
-For simplicity, I shall continue to talk of AVPs as being ambiguous; but I should be taken to mean ambiguous or polysemous.
-18
+For simplicity, I shall continue to talk of AVPs being ambiguous; but I should be taken to mean ambiguous or polysemous.
+And indeed, I currently lean towards the view that AVPs are polysemous.40

-A loose end remains to be tied up, and it is related to my claim that some verbs of propositional attitude are ambiguous and that which relation they express in a given sentence is determined by the syntactic category of their complements.19 It concerns sentences in which AVPs have 'something', 'everything', or 'nothing' as their complements.20 Thus, consider the following sentence:
+A loose end remains to be tied up, and it is related to my claim that some verbs of propositional attitude are ambiguous and that which relation they express in a given sentence is determined by the syntactic category of their complements.41